TREE LIFE

 Ehretia obtusifolia.
 Photo: Bart Wursten.
 Source: Flora of Zimbabwe

-We headed back to the farmhouse for lunch and were rewarded by a huge Ehretia obtusifolia in full flower on an anthill.
+We headed back to the farmhouse for lunch and were rewarded with a huge Ehretia obtusifolia in full flower on an anthill.
 With so much left unseen we said farewell to the Chegutu folk and headed home.
 We really must thank the Brierleys for all their hospitality and the Bianchis as well, the puddings were superb.
-On route we stopped at a spectacular Lonchocarpus capassa in full flower and a magnificent wild wisteria, Bolusanthus speciosus also in full bloom this tree had obviously fallen of its antheap but had then sent up new shoots.
-In clambering over the fence I found a tall straggling Maerua later identified as Maerua subsp. juncea.
-We stopped on the Dyke at Saruwe River where we found Tarchonanthus camphorates, a rare find although Meg has recently discovered some specimens in the Mukuvisi Woodlands.
+On route we stopped at a spectacular Lonchocarpus capassa in full flower and a magnificent wild wisteria, Bolusanthus speciosus also in full bloom; this tree had obviously fallen off its antheap but had then sent up new shoots.
+In clambering over the fence I found a tall straggling Maerua later identified as Maerua juncea subsp. juncea.
+We stopped on the Dyke at Saruwe River where we found Tarchonanthus camphoratus, a rare find although Meg has recently discovered some specimens in the Mukuvisi Woodlands.
 This species is one of the few members of the daisy family with sexes on different plants.
 Nearby is a grove of Terminalia randii with their pornographic short shoots that stick up vertically from the horizontal branches.
 The little grove of Bolusanthus was in flower, although no one tree stood out as prominently as the one we had seen earlier in the day.
-Other finds were Nuxia oppositifolia and Bob decided our specimen was Vanguaria randii On the road home both Molly and I spotted a spectacular white flowering Bolusanthus on the south side of the road just on the Selous side of the grassland that marks the eastern edge of the Great Dyke.
-It joined the ever increasing list of “things to return to, one day.
+Other finds were Nuxia oppositifolia and Bob decided our specimen was Vangueria randii On the road home both Molly and I spotted a spectacular white flowering Bolusanthus on the south side of the road just on the Selous side of the grassland that marks the eastern edge of the Great Dyke.
+It joined the ever-increasing list of “things to return to, one day.

 -Kim Damstra

-LEARNERS OUTING TO CORO PARK ON SATURDAY 20TH SEPTEMBER 1986
+LEARNERS’ OUTING TO CORO PARK ON SATURDAY 20TH SEPTEMBER 1986

 A small group of interested members assembled at Gill Masterson’s on this fresh spring morning and were taken to Coronation Caravan Park, Msasa.

-On arrival the cars were parked underneath a large Ficus sur laden with ripe fruit which carpeted the ground beneath, in fat there was hardly a place to tread without standing on the figs. We spent a while looking at the hugesmooth green ovate leaves before moving off to examine Erythrina abyssinica sporting the very pretty scarlet Erythrina abyssinica.
+On arrival the cars were parked underneath a large Ficus sur laden with ripe fruit which carpeted the ground beneath, in fact, there was hardly a place to tread without standing on the figs. We spent a while looking at the huge smooth green ovate leaves before moving off to examine Erythrina abyssinica sporting the very pretty scarlet Erythrina abyssinica.
 Photo: Bart Wursten.
 Source: Flora of Zimbabwe,flowers which seem to have been blooming spectacularly all over Zimbabwe for months now.
 Gill explained that they have trifoliate leaves, completely glabrous, smooth bark when young which splits when it grows and is often seen cultivated in Harare gardens.

-Next we saw Ozoroa insignis subsp. reticulata and it was interesting to see how rolled the edges are of the strongly veined velvety under surfaces of the leaves.
+Next, we saw Ozoroa insignis subsp. reticulata and it was interesting to see how rolled the edges are of the strongly veined velvety under surfaces of the leaves.
 There was some young growth of Celtis africana hanging next to it.
 This tree, also known as white stinkwood, had me completely foxed – I was thinking of Ziziphus mucronata and Gill also suggested a similarity with Grewia.
-We saw that the serrations of these alternate leaves cease half way down either side, being uneven at the base and tapering to fairly pointed tips.
+We saw that the serrations of these alternate leaves cease halfway down either side, being uneven at the base and tapering to fairly pointed tips.

-We had a brief stop at a Cassine aethiopica bearing what looked like last year’s dark rather dreary looking leaves with characteristic tiny sharp toothed margins and were able to see it was sprouting new growth in places.
+We had a brief stop at a Cassine aethiopica bearing what looked like last year’s dark rather dreary-looking leaves with characteristic tiny sharp-toothed margins and were able to see it was sprouting new growth in places.

 A number of Cussonia arborea were noted and new spikes of flower starting to come through.
-It was fun to see last year’s dried ‘octupi’ wedged at odd angles.
+It was fun to see last year’s dried ‘octopi’ wedged at odd angles.
 Flacourtia indica proved hard to identify even with typical fairly smooth leaves and slightly toothed margins, until we found the odd spine.
-There was an enormous Ficus sycamorus and we were able to feel the rough upper surface of the leaves and see the distinctive pale yellowish trunk which distinguishes it from F.capensis.
-Pavetta gardenifolia was examined very closely and apart from the black dots which could be seen even without holding the leaf up to the light we were shown the interpetiolar stipule at the base of the leaf stalk which is the giveaway.
+There was an enormous Ficus sycomorus and we were able to feel the rough upper surface of the leaves and see the distinctive pale yellowish trunk which distinguishes it from F. sure (capensis).
+Pavetta gardeniifolia was examined very closely and apart from the black dots which could be seen even without holding the leaf up to the light we were shown the interpetiolar stipule at the base of the leaf stalk which is the giveaway.
 It was pointed out that all RUBIACEAE have this feature together with opposite paired leaves.
 We had no difficulty in recognizing the monkey orange but did not know which one until told that this was Strychnos spinosa because of its roughish grey bark, that S.cocculoides has a corky bark and S.innocua a smooth bark almost like F.sycomorus.

 An amusing incident took place when our eyes alighted on what looked like animal droppings on the ground but on lifting our eyes skywards, the sight of a few dried digitate leaves of the Vitex payos revealed them to be chocolate berries!

-Skipping briefly now through some of the others we saw trifoliate Rhus longipes, Diospyros lycioides, star apple, some very showy Cassia singueana thickly covered in bright yellow blossom and in contrast a very dried up thicket of Dichrostachys cinerea which obligingly yielded one cluster of pods to confirm identification.
+Skipping briefly now through some of the others we saw trifoliate Rhus longipes, Diospyros lycioides, star apple, some very showy Cassia singueana thickly covered in bright yellow blossom and in contrast a very dried-up thicket of Dichrostachys cinerea which obligingly yielded one cluster of pods to confirm identification.
 We collected snot apple fruit from underneath a sizeable Azanza garckeana and turned over the three to five lobed hairy leaves to examine the ‘burst pipes’.
-The yellow sweet scented flowers of Combretum molle made a high canopy on this tall tree, contrasting strongly with the somewhat stolid appearance of a nearby Parinari curatellifolia, widely known as muhacha or mobola plum.
+The yellow sweet-scented flowers of Combretum molle made a high canopy on this tall tree, contrasting strongly with the somewhat stolid appearance of a nearby Parinari curatellifolia, widely known as muhacha or mobola plum.

-A short stop was taken to examine the flowers of Vangueriopsis lanciflora which are rather similar to Turrea nilotica which Common Trees of the Central Watershed Woodlands of Zimbabwe tells us flower at the same time and are often found growing together.
+A short stop was taken to examine the flowers of Vangueriopsis lanciflora which are rather similar to Turraea nilotica which Common Trees of the Central Watershed Woodlands of Zimbabwe tells us flower at the same time and are often found growing together.

 A number of Acacia sieberiana grow within the park and it was a good opportunity to try to absorb again what we are learning about acacia family.
 Gill told us that those with round flowers have straight thorns and those bearing spiked flowers have curved thorns except in the case of Acacia albida, which had both.